 - Below that, pick Style to customize your subtitle and captioning display.

-- Finally, enable Prefer closed captions and SDH.
+- Select your caption style from the top, then enable Prefer closed captions and SDH.

 Customize the subtitles and captions

-On each device, you have the same options for how subtitles and captioning will display.
+On each device, you have the same options for how subtitles and captions are displayed.
 By selecting the options one by one, you can see how they will look.

 - Transparent Background